-Just like hens and other brooders, a goose can abandon its eggs when it’s hungry and needs something to eat or drink.
+Like hens and other brooders, a goose can abandon its eggs when hungry or needs something to eat or drink.

-To prevent the goose from staying out for long, you should ensure that it has food and water close-by.
+To prevent the goose from staying out for a long time, you should ensure that it has food and water close to it.

 2. Geese Mothering Instinct